National Barbie Convention

 One of our club donations to the raffle room in 2010 was a Southern Sensation Gift Set pictured below:

 There are also "mini-conventions" held.
 Several members of our club have had the opportunity to attend the Grant-A-Wish (GAW) annual convention in Livonia, Michigan.
 It is a three day event and includes meals, competition room, raffles, silent auction, room sales, salesroom and great gifts including a custom designed silkstone doll for each attendee.
 The event raises money for charity.
-In 2011, the auction raised $24,000 for the selected charities.
+In 2015, the auction raised over $35,000 for the selected charities.

-They are now accepting applications for the 2014 event.
-They event is sold out but they are accepting applications for the wait list.
+They are now accepting applications for the 2016 event.

 Visit http://www.gawfund.org/index.html for more details.
 It is limited to 230 attendees so you need to get your registration form in early.
-There is a Yahoo group and Facebook page for the event you can join for more information.
+There is a Facebook page for the event you can join for more information.

 Ken has his very own convention now.
 The He's A Doll club began hosting Kenvention in 2012.
 It was held in Chicago in September, 2012 and in Wisconsin in October, 2013.
-The 2014 convention will be in October in Chicago.
+The 2014 convention was also held October in Chicago.
+2015 is scheduled for Chicago as well.
 For information on registration, check their website.
 There is a Yahoo group and Facebook page for the event you can join for more information.

 Many other countries also host Barbie events.
 Canada used to hold a convention ever year.
 There are conventions in Australia, Brazil, Japan, Spain and Italy as well as events in other countries.There is also a doll convention in France every that includes Barbie as well as other dolls.